noopuram/Assessments-2018/Week-3.md

  //Googled Answer

-#### 3. Write a simple component that simply prints "I am a dumb component" to the screen.
-Be sure to include all necessary imports, expots, etc...

-#### 4. When we use "yarn add ..." in the terminal - what is yarn doing?
+#### 3. When we use "yarn add ..." in the terminal - what is yarn doing?
 And what file will always be automatically updated after we add a package with yarn?

  //Your Answer